pauldowman/balisong/README.md

 * A coder should have a website that they hack on and customize.
 * The best way to edit website content is with your favorite text editor.
+* Source code sections in blog articles should be a first-class citizen, stored as source files rather than cut & pasted into the article text.
 * A static site isn't enough.
 A lot can be done with JavaScript but sometimes you need some server-side functionality.
 * Content should be separate from the app and should be deployed/updated separately.
-* It must be super simple to write content, deploy, and hack on.

 Features